aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/GrantingPermissionsToNonAdminUserInMySQL.md

 1 row in set (0.06 sec)
 ```

-After these change, ALL users will be assigned the new role and it will also be active.
+After these changes, ALL users will be assigned the new role and it will also be active.

 ```bash
 mysql> SHOW GRANTS \G